moskytw/clime/README.rst

 The main features:

 1. It works well with zero configuration.
 Free you from the configuration hell.
-2. Docstring is just config.
-When you finish the docstring, the config of the aliases and metavars are also finished.
+2. Docstrings (i.e., help texts) is just configurations.
+When you finish a docstring, a configuration of aliases and metavars are also finished.
-3. It generates the usage of each command from the functions automatically.
+3. It generates usages for each command automatically.

 It is a better choice than the heavy optparse or argparse for most of the CLI tasks.